Explore vitamin B benefits, sources, deficiency risks, rich foods, and side effects. Learn how much vitamin B is too much and its impact on health.

 B vitamins are a group of water-soluble vitamins that each play unique roles in maintaining your health.
 There are eight B vitamins in total, and they work together to support various bodily functions, from energy production to maintaining healthy brain function.

-- Vitamin B3 (Niacin): Promotes good cholesterol levels and skin health.
+- Vitamin B3 (Niacin): Promotes good cholesterol levels, improves skin health, and supports digestive system function.

-- Vitamin B5 (Pantothenic Acid): Assists in producing hormones and cholesterol.
+- Vitamin B5 (Pantothenic Acid): Essential for synthesizing hormones and metabolizing fats and carbohydrates.

-- Vitamin B6 (Pyridoxine): Supports brain development and immune function.
+- Vitamin B6 (Pyridoxine): Important for brain development, immune system health, and neurotransmitter synthesis.

-- Vitamin B7 (Biotin): Essential for hair, skin, and nail health.
+- Vitamin B7 (Biotin): Known for enhancing hair, skin, and nail health, while also playing a role in macronutrient metabolism.

-- Vitamin B9 (Folate/Folic Acid): Crucial for cell growth, particularly during pregnancy.
+- Vitamin B9 (Folate/Folic Acid): Critical for DNA synthesis, cell growth, and proper fetal development during pregnancy.

-- Vitamin B12 (Cobalamin): Important for red blood cell formation and neurological health.
+- Vitamin B12 (Cobalamin): Vital for red blood cell formation, neurological health, and DNA production.

 Understanding Vitamins: A Guide to Vitamin A, C, D, E, K & B Vitamins